WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 # ☕ Coffee Shop Revenue Dashboard

-This is my first data analytics project using Microsoft Excel.
+This project is an interactive sales dashboard created in Microsoft Excel to analyse coffee shop sales data and present business insights in a clear and visual way.

-The aim of this project was to analyse coffee shop sales data and build an interactive dashboard that helps users understand business performance.
-Using Excel, I transformed raw sales data into clear visual reports that highlight revenue trends, product performance, store performance, and customer purchasing patterns.
+The aim of this project was to clean and analyse raw sales data and build an interactive dashboard that helps users explore revenue, product performance, store performance, and sales trends.
+By using Pivot Tables, Pivot Charts, and Slicers, I created a dashboard that makes it easier to understand business performance and identify key trends.

-This project allowed me to practise data cleaning, data analysis, and dashboard design while learning how to use Pivot Tables, Pivot Charts, and Slicers to create an interactive reporting tool.
-It also helped me develop my ability to turn raw business data into meaningful insights that can support decision-making.

 ## 🎯 Project Aim